 4. Steam Inhalation

 Steam inhalation is a perfect allergy aid because it uses moist, warm air to break up mucus.
 The mucus is then able to drain leaving you congestion free.
 While it is fine to use plain water for your steam, adding a few drops of essential oil bumps up the benefits.
 I use oregano oil, but peppermint and eucalyptus are known to help with sinus issues too.

 Steam inhalation can be as simple as standing in the shower or as complex as special machines.
 My preferred method is in the middle.
-Fill up a tea kettle or medium sized pot with water then bring it to a boil.
+Fill up a tea kettle or medium-sized pot with water then bring it to a boil.
 Pour the water into a heat-safe bowl or keep it in the pot.
-Add a few drops of essential oil and grab a bath towel.
+Add in a few drops of essential oil and grab a bath towel.
 Place your face a few inches away from the water.
 Put the towel over your head and the pot.
-Breath in through your nose and out through your mouth.
+Now breath in through your nose and out through your mouth.
 Have a box of tissues handy.
 I like to let my water cool a bit first.
 If it’s too hot staying under the towel can be very uncomfortable.